 Place direction selector in neutral.
 The neutral lock should be used to lock the direction selector in position.
-This will reduce the possibility of it moving into 'F' (for - ward) or 'R' (reverse) while being towed, causing possible damage to the rear axle.

 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notes, Cautions and Warnings.
+Pay particular attention to all Notices, Cautions, Dangers and Warnings.